Mr T. Bishop

-My name is Miss Barker and I am the Physical Education subject lead at Shobnall Primary School.
-I am passionate about P.E as I feel that all aspects of physical education should involve cognitive challenge as well as providing a vast amount of opportunities for personal development.
+My name is Mr Bishop and I am the subject leader for Physical Education at Shobnall Primary & Nursery School.
+I am passionate about PE as I feel that all aspects of physical education should involve cognitive challenge as well as providing a vast amount of opportunities for personal development.
 I feel it is paramount that children develop the understanding, that many factors must interact in order to keep us healthy and that these are all important!
-It is my vision that P.E should be taught in a way to encourage children to think about their fundamental movement knowledge by mastering the foundations of stability, object control and locomotion.
+It is my vision that PE should be taught in a way to encourage children to think about their fundamental movement knowledge by mastering the foundations of stability, object control and locomotion.
 By embedding these concepts into their long term memory they will then be able to think about the key components of physical education as well as how to develop their sport-specific knowledge.

 Aims and Goals